elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

     </script></select>
 ```
-- The important thing to note is that the URI fragment "default=English" becomes part of the script
+- Note that the URI parameter "default=English" becomes part of the script

 ---
-## DOM XSS Attack Example #1 - Parameter Insertion
+## Example #1 - Parameter Insertion

 - The attacker social engineers a victim to click on an altered link: